junh1024/junh1024-Documents/Games/EV Nova Guide.md

 Many weapons make your ship slower, by a tiny amount.
 The Pegasus is already a slow ship so we don't want to make it any slower.
 The above weapons don't slow your ship at all, and the Gravimetric missiles are less likely to be jammed by Fed & Pirate jammers.
 The shield rechargers come from the Pegasus (used, good condition) ship & it's highly recommended to get that version of Pegasus.
 It really helps.
 Combining jammers apparently stacks their effects somewhat.
 Carbon armor doesn't slow your ship.
 Reactors speed up your ship by a small bit.
 You can add Polaris reactors if you have access.
 The handling upgrades w/o the reactors now make the Pegasus turn at a non-annoying speed, but acceleration & top speed is still lacking.

 This setup was made to have the fastest Pegasus with only legal & common outfits.
 You may be up against Pirates with Ion cannons.
 Pirate Vipers should be gone almost instantly with the railguns.
 Pirate Starbridges will be gone in up to 5s.
 Manticore up to 10 (you will barely just retain a bit of armor).
 Spam the missiles as necessary.
 But you need to act quick to target and shoot, start the attack at range & finish it up close.
 Multiple pirates ganging up on you may not work.
-Running away may not work cuz you will may lose armor, while not gaining much distance.
+Running away may not work since you will may lose armor, while not gaining much distance.
 Or you can just add normal weapons which slow the ship down, or add an ion cannon.
 I was gonna suggest a light blaster & light canon to add more color to your spamming, but you need all the firepower you can get.

 You may wonder why go through all the trouble of spending 7M on a slow ship just to do the sigmal bulk missions when you can drive a Starbridge, hire several Pegasi & do normal trading.
 Fair point.
 Ispz it is a bit pointless.
 But like anything equipped with railguns, you can take out much bigger ships at range like Fed DD/CV.